captbaritone/webamp/README.md

 * This should not be considered "production" code.
   * Winamp2-js does not support Internet Explorer.
   * Winamp2-js was built to run on its own page, it may not play well with surrounding CSS.
-* You will probably need to include [babel-polyfill](https://babeljs.io/docs/usage/polyfill/) on the page that includes Winamp2-js.
 * Skin and audio URLs are subject to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS).
 Please ensure they are either served from the same domain, or that the other domain is served with the correct headers.
 * This API is subject to change at any time.
 * Please reach out to me.
 I'd love to help you set it up, and understand how it's being used.
 I plan to expand this API as I learn how people want to use it.